SSBasurto/SSBasurto/README.md

-### Hi there 👋
+### Hi there!
+Welcome to Sergio's GitHub profile 👋

-Welcome to Sergio's GitHub profile
+- :mag: I'm a data guy looking to become a data analyst/data scientist.
-:mag: I'm a data guy looking to become a data analyst/data scientist.
+- :technologist: I'm well versed in Excel, SQL, and Python.
-:technologist: I'm well versed in Excel, SQL, and Python.
+- :seedling: My interest are in data viz, learning new python libraries, Machine Learning, and NLP
-:seedling: My interest are in data viz, learning new python libraries, machine learning, and NLP
+- :wastebasket: 🐼 If you got data that needs to be cleaned, you found the right guy.
-:wastebasket panda:
+- 📒 Protfolio coming soon.
 <!--
 **SSBasurto/SSBasurto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.